solo-io/solo-cop/tools/airgap-install/README.md

 # Air-gap Installation Image List
 This utility scripts the functionality found in the Gloo Mesh Enterprise [documentation](https://docs.solo.io/gloo-mesh-enterprise/latest/setup/installation/airgap_install/).

-**NOTE: This utility is currently supported on Mac OS.
-Linux support coming soon.**

 ## Pre-requisites
 The following packages need to be installed.